New tools to improve performance

 “The more time you put into making sure that your ad can be easily interpreted and acted upon, the better chances you have of generating leads and sales,” Smith summarizes.

-Before you run Twitter ads, Andrew Becks of 301 Digital Media advises to “leverage the Twitter insights pixel to measure/analyse visitors who enter your site from Twitter.”
+Before you run Twitter ads, Andrew Becks of 301 Digital Media advises to “leverage the Twitter insights pixel to measure/analyze visitors who enter your site from Twitter.”

 “The pixel also allows for retargeting users on Twitter, which can allow for an increase in conversation rates/decrease in costs per conversion from paid Twitter marketing campaigns.”